Streaming Tensor Programs: A Streaming Abstraction for Dynamic Parallelism: Conclusion

 \section{Conclusion}

-We introduced the Streaming Tensor Program, a streaming abstraction designed for dynamic tensor applications on spatial dataflow accelerators.
-STeP enables optimizations for dynamic workloads that were not expressible in prior abstractions for spatial dataflow accelerators.
-The flexible stream structure and shape semantics also enable capturing performance-critical metrics at the abstraction level, opening opportunities for further optimizations.
-As a dataflow abstraction that treats dynamism as a first-class principle, we envision STeP will allow exploring richer forms of dynamism in both applications and hardware architectures.
+We introduced the \pluralstep, a streaming abstraction for dynamic tensor applications on spatial dataflow accelerators.
+STeP expresses optimizations that are Pareto-optimal over prior spatial dataflow abstractions, delivering speedups and/or with fewer resources.
+Its stream structure and shape semantics expose performance-critical metrics, creating new opportunities for optimization.
+We envision that STeP will enable richer forms of dynamic applications and architectures.